How Many Thoughts Does Your Mind Think in One Hour?

 • Just think how much better focus you could possess, if thoughts did not bother you.

-• Just think how much inner peace, calmness and happiness you would have enjoyed, if there was a way to stop all these thoughts, which add nothing to your life.
+• Think about how much inner peace, calmness and happiness you would have enjoyed, if there was a way to stop all these thoughts, which add nothing to your life.

 Let me ask you, do you keep the engine of your car running after arriving at your destination?
 You certainly switch the engine off.
 So why not do so with your mind?